bullhorn/invenias-api-docs/source/index.html.md

 This endpoint allows the creation of a `Person` type entity.

-Please note, if you set the value for the parameter named ‘SaveParsedDocumentAsDefault’ to `true` in the request body it will save the parsed source to the `Person` type entities record and flag it as the `Default` CV and write the contents to the ‘CV/RESUME’ tab in the Person profile pane.
-This will make the text content of the document searchable when using the ‘Advanced Search’ feature for `Person` type entities in Invenias Professional application.
+Please note, if you set the value for the parameter named 'SaveParsedDocumentAsDefault’ to `true` in the request body it will save the parsed source to the `Person` type entities record and flag it as the `Default` CV and write the contents to the 'CV/RESUME’ tab in the Person profile pane.
+This will make the text content of the document searchable when using the 'Advanced Search’ feature for `Person` type entities in Invenias Professional application.

 <aside class="warning">
-Please note, to create (or update) a new Person type entity, you must include the ‘NameComponents’ array in the request body.
+Please note, to create (or update) a new Person type entity, you must include the 'NameComponents’ array in the request body.
 </aside>

 ### HTTP Request